Y0Coss/docs-fork/pages/account_and_service_management/account_information/iam-policies-api/guide.en-asia.md

 ---
-title: Verwendung von IAM-Richtlinien mit der OVHcloud API (EN)
+title: How to use IAM policies using the OVHcloud API
 excerpt: "Find out how to give specific access rights to users from an OVHcloud account"
 updated: 2025-10-10
 ---